 Student safety and well-being are the highest priorities of the school.
 Students are required to use the following procedures when leaving campus.
 Necessary forms are available in the Student Life Office unless otherwise noted.

-A boarding student intending to leave campus must complete a white slip or blue slip specifying his or her plans.
+A boarding student intending to leave campus must submit a pass request clarifying their plans.

-A white slip must be completed for the following:
+A day Pass Request must be completed for the following:

 - travel in a car;